A List of Long Walks in Niue

 2. Talava Arches Sea Track

 Another track that involves a fair bit of hiking is the Talava Arches Sea Track.
-Starting in Hikutavake village, the track winds over rocky terrain through the forest eventually reaching some limestone caves to scramble through for a short while, using the ropes to guide you.
-After a 30-minute one way walk, you’ll reach an opening in a cave overlooking a reef and a huge coastal arch.
+Starting in Hikutavake village, the track winds over rocky terrain and through the forest, eventually reaching some limestone caves to scramble through with ropes to guide you.
+After a 30-minute one-way walk, you’ll reach an opening in a cave overlooking a reef and a huge coastal arch.
 It’s possible to walk across the reef to the arch at low tide, as well as snorkel in the channel through the reef.
 For more tracks on this side of the coast, see the 10 Best Sea Tracks on the West Coast of Niue.

-Location: Hikutavake, at the back of the grassy parking area
+Location: Signposted at the back of the grassy parking area in Hikutavake village, northwest coast of Niue.

 3. Motu Access Road and Sea Track

 Although not exactly a famous sea track in Niue, the Motu Sea Track is perfect for those wanting more of a journey to get to their destination.
-We recommend parking up at the beginning of the access road to the Motu Sea Track, which is 1.4km (0.9 miles) taking about 20 minutes one way to walk along the pleasant bush road.
-You’ll reach the start of the Motu Sea Track where you walk takes you a further 15 minutes to hike over the rocky limestone terrain of the forest and onto the clifftops.
+We recommend parking up at the beginning of the access road to the Motu Sea Track, which is 1.4 km (0.9 mi) taking about 20 minutes one way to walk along the pleasant bush road.
+You’ll reach the start of the Motu Sea Track where it takes a further 15 minutes to hike over rocky limestone terrain through the forest and onto the clifftops.
 The track ends overlooking a sweeping reef seen through a hole in the cliff face.
 You can climb down a ladder to the reef below, best explored at low tide.
-Check out more reef walks in the 6 Best Reef Walks in Niue.
+Check out more reef walks in the 10 Best Reef Walks in Niue.

-Location: Signposted between Liku and Lakepa on the coastal side of the road.
-The Motu Sea Track is a little closer to Lakepa than to Liku
+Location: Signposted between Liku and Lakepa on the coastal side of the road, east coast of Niue.
+The Motu Sea Track is a little closer to Lakepa than to Liku.

-4. Alofi Bike Trail (Bike Trail 2 and 3)
+4. Alofi Bike Trail (Bike Trails 2 and 3)

-For those seeking longer hikes on the island, it’s best to use the bike trails, which consist of a mix of coastal roads and bush roads, some of which are thankfully only suitable for walkers, hikers and the rare four-wheel driver.
+For those seeking longer hikes on the island, it’s best to use the bike trails, which consist of a mix of coastal roads and bush roads, the latter of which is only suitable for walkers, bikers and the rare four-wheel driver, providing a peaceful ramble.

-One route we recommend is from Alofi starting from the Alofi-Liku Road (beside the Police Station).
+One route we recommend is from Alofi starting from the Alofi-Liku Road (opposite Crazy Uga Cafe).
 Walk east past the high school and onward to Keleola Bush Road.
 Here, you’ll get to experience one of Niue’s bush roads for a truly tropical experience.
 The road leads onto the Makefu Bush Road, eventually taking you to Makefu where you’ll be able to check out coastal attractions like the Avaiki Cave.
 You’ll be on the main coastal road of Niue now, where you just need to walk south to get back to where you started in Alofi.
 Attractions like Peniamina’s Grave, the Vaila Cave and Togalupo Sea Track provide ultra-short detours along the way.
 This entire loop takes three to four hours to complete.

 5. Falepipi Bike Trail (Bike Trail 4)

-Location: Start from Falepipi Bush Road in Tuapa
+Location: Start from Falepipi Bush Road in Tuapa, northwest coast of Niue.

 6. Vinivini Bike Trail (Bike Trail 5)

-Location: Start from the Alofi-Liku Road in Liku
+Location: Start from the Alofi-Liku Road in Liku, east coast of Niue.

 7. Fuata Bike Trail (Bike Trail 1)

-Location: Start from Tapeu Porritt Road in Tamakautoga
+Location: Start from Tapeu-Porritt Road in Tamakautoga, southwest coast of Niue.

 8. Anapala Chasm Sea Track